pilotmoon/Click-Counter/README.md

 # Click-Counter

-Count clicks of the mouse.
+Simple demonstration app to count all clicks of the mouse on a Mac.

-This is a basic unpolished demonstration app.

 Features: